Robert Yang

 Robert Yang (杨若波) is an academic, artist, and indie video game developer, whose work often explores gay subculture and the boundary between video games and art.
 His work focuses particularly on sociologically deviant and sometimes illegal sexual behavior.
 His projects include Borges adaptation Intimate, Infinite and The Tearoom, a game that involves soliciting sex in a public toilet.
 He is a former member of faculty at NYU Tisch School of the Arts's Game Center and curated their annual indie game exhibition in 2015.

-Yang was also featured in the 2018 documentary Unforeseen Consequences: A Half-Life Documentary, created by Noclip, due to his work on the popular Half-Life Source remake, Black Mesa.

-Selected works
+Early life and education

+Yang grew up in Orange County in Southern California.
+He developed an interest in game making in high school, creating maps for StarCraft, Counter-Strike and Half-Life.
+He attended the University of California, Berkeley as an undergraduate studying a Bachelor of Arts in English Literature, and in 2012, moved to New York City to undertake a Design and Technology MFA at the Parsons School of Design.

+Career

+Game design

+Yang's independent work began with Radiator, a series of mods for Half-Life 2 developed in the Source engine.
+In 2014, Yang began work on a series of titles self-described as "gay sex games", out of a desire to challenge audiences and depict sex "as part of what makes gay communities".

+Academic

+Yang's academic career began under a student-led teaching program at the University of California Berkeley where he taught video game level design for several semesters, using Counter-Strike: Source, StarCraft, Trackmania and non-digital games.

+Works

 Intimate, Infinite

 Intimate, Infinite is an art game adaptation of Jorge Luis Borges's story "The Garden of Forking Paths", which itself played with genre.
 The game comprises three subgames which explore themes of repetition, infinity, and sudden endings, taken from the story.